particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### llms.txt 2026-08-21

+Added a [llms.txt](/llms.txt) file that contains hints for LLM code generators like Claude Code and ChatGPT Codex.

 ### Skylo carrier update 2026-08-21

 Added Colombia and Singapore to the Skylo NTN (M635e) supported countries list.